webyrd/multi-quine/README.md

 # multi-quine
 Generation of simple multi-language quines using relational interpreters for two Scheme-like languages.

 This is really a proof-of-concept, given that the languages are almost identical.
-What are languages with more interesting differences that would be fun to implement?
+Which languages with more interesting differences should we implement?

 Language 1 supports `cons` but not `list`, while language 2 supports `list` but not `cons`.